NEONScience/AOP-EMIT/README.md

 conda activate lpdaac_vitals
 ```

-**Option 2:** Create lpdaac_vitals environment from scratch: Ensure [mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html) is installed and then use these commands:
+**Option 2 - Non-Windows Operating System:** Create lpdaac_vitals environment from scratch:
+1. If not already installed, install [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) on your local computer.
+2. In your file explorer, create a folder to be the project directory for this project (we'll refer to this as the project-root folder).
+3. In the project-root folder, create a new folder called "notebooks" (project-root/notebooks/).
+In this GitHub repo, navigate to the notebooks/final/ folder and download the 01_tutorial_notebook.ipynb and 02_tutorial_notebook.ipynb files and save them to the project-root/notebooks/ folder on your computer.
+4. Open your preferred command line interface and change directories to the project-root folder.
+5. In the command line interface, run the following code. `conda-forge` installations can take a long time to complete, so we recommend splitting up the installations into two sets, as shown below.
+The packages can all be installed at once but it may take a prohibitively long time.
+Either way, we recommend allowing the installations to run over night.
+See [https://github.com/nasa/VITALS/tree/main/setup](https://github.com/nasa/VITALS/tree/main/setup) for more information.

 ```
-mamba create -n lpdaac_vitals -c conda-forge --yes python=3.10 fiona=1.8.22 gdal earthaccess h5py h5netcdf spectral scikit-image
+conda create -n lpdaac_vitals -c conda-forge --yes python=3.10 fiona=1.8.22 gdal earthaccess h5py h5netcdf spectral scikit-image
 ```

 ```
-mamba activate lpdaac_vitals
+conda activate lpdaac_vitals
 ```

 ```
-mamba install -c conda-forge --yes hvplot geoviews rioxarray rasterio geopandas jupyter jupyter_bokeh jupyterlab seaborn dask ray-default
+conda install -c conda-forge --yes hvplot geoviews rioxarray rasterio geopandas jupyter jupyter_bokeh jupyterlab seaborn dask ray-default
 ```

-See https://github.com/nasa/VITALS/tree/main/setup for more information.

-Notes: `conda-forge` installations can take a long time to complete, so we recommend splitting up the installations into two sets, as shown above.
-The packages can all be installed at once but it may take a prohibitively long time.
-Either way, we recommend allowing the installations to run over night.
+### 2. Run the Tutorial Notebooks:

+If you'd like to complete the notebooks in VS Code, open the 01_tutorial_notebook.ipynb notebook in VS Code and complete it.
+Then open the 02_tutorial_notebook.ipynb in VS Code and complete it.

+If you'd like to complete the notebooks in Jupyter Lab or Jupyter Notebooks, run the command `jupyter lab` or `jupyter notebook` in the command line interface once you have the environment activated.
+In a few seconds, Jupyter Lab or Jupyter Notebooks will open the project-root directory in your web browser.
+Now, you can open and complete 01_tutorial_notebook.ipynb and then open and complete 02_tutorial_notebook.ipynb.

+Instructions for how to download, save, and access the data for these tutorial notebooks are in the tutorial notebooks.
+The tutorial notebooks also contain further instructions to set up your project-root folder for success.

-## Workflow Instructions
+## ORIGINAL Workflow Instructions - should we take this out??
 * **The end goal of these steps:** We want canopy water content (CWC) calculations for the burned and unburned tiles of interest at the NEON Soaproot Saddle field site (SOAP).
 For each tile, we want CWC calculated with EMIT and NEON data.
 This will allow us to compare CWC between burned and unburned areas AND between lower resolution (EMIT) and higher resolution (NEON) data to develop a tutorial for others interested in these two data sources.

 ### Steps: